 Brynjolfsson et al. (2021) try to estimate how much higher output growth would be if we accounted for unmeasured investments that are complementary to current investment in artificial intelligence.
 Roughly speaking, in 2017 investment in artificial intelligence was of the order of 1/1000 of US GDP.
 Brynjolfsson et al. (2021) claim that the market value of unmeasured complementary investments could be 10 times as large as measured investment, so there would be 1pp of GDP growth missing, which is the entire scale of the productivity slowdown.
-This calculation assumes an extremely high rate of complementary investment, uses artificial intelligence investment rates from recent years (2017), and cannot explain the productivity slowdown unless we can argue that there was no bias in the earlier period before the slowdown.
+This calculation assumes an extremely high rate of complementary investment, and uses artificial intelligence investment rates from recent years (2017), so it cannot explain the productivity slowdown for the earlier years of the slow decade, where AI investments were very small.
+Brynjolfsson et al. (2021) also infer intangibles investment (R&D, computer hardware and software) using firm-level data, so that they can provide an estimate of the contribution of the mismeasurement of intangibles to the US TFP slowdown (2005-2017 compared to 1995-2004).
+They find that mismeasurement was higher in the first period, so it makes the slowdown more puzzling..

-Crouzet & Eberly (2020) provide a detailed analysis of the biases to TFP in terms of the biases to GDP growth, capital growth, and factor income shares.
-They note that capitalizing (at 100%) three service industry groups (Professional, Scientific and Technical Services, Administrative and Support Services, and Management of Companies and Enterprises) leads to a cumulative adjustment of GDP of around 10% in 1997, increasing to approximately 13% by 2018 (Crouzet & Eberly (2020, Figure 4)).
+Crouzet & Eberly (2021) provide a detailed analysis of the biases to TFP in terms of the biases to GDP growth, capital growth, and factor income shares.
+They note that capitalizing (at 100%) three service industry groups (Professional, scientific and technical Services, Administrative and support services, and Management of companies and enterprises) leads to a cumulative adjustment of GDP of around 12% in 1997, increasing to approximately 15% by 2018 (Crouzet & Eberly (2021, Figure 3)).
 Because this mismeasurement is increasing, it would contribute to explaining the productivity slowdown.